-Ericsson found that our ability to do something – sing, play football, read, do maths, negotiate, write – is proportional to how much deliberate practice we have had.
+Ericsson found that our ability to do something – sing, play football, read, negotiate, write – is proportional to how much deliberate practice we have had.
 That is a magnificent result with far-reaching implications; first of all, natural talent is largely overrated.
 If you think about it, that’s not surprising.
 The neural connections in our brain determines our performance.
 They are shaped by evolution (genetics) and environment.
 Even though being a musician is a great way to get laid (or so I hear), evolutionary pressures have not favoured piano virtuosos.
 They have, however, favoured the ability to learn whatever is useful at the time; thus, our brain has been optimised for learning.

 When a neural pattern “lights” up, it is strengthened.
 That’s why deliberate practice works; and that’s why there are no shortcuts.

 Understanding deliberate practice is important and rewarding.
 Coyle’s Talent Code and Colvin’s Talent Is Overrated are two of several recent books on the topic.
 Coyle’s exploration is lucid and engaging.
 With concrete examples from a variety of fields – tennis, football, writing, and music – he gives an intuition and argues convincingly for the generality of deliberate practice.
 The book covers the foundations (Deep Practice), how people come to do it (Ignition), and what makes for effective teaching (Master Coaching).
 It is an excellent introduction to the topic.